codio/knowledge/source/instructors/admin/integration/lms-systems/moodle.rst

      :alt: Where you paste your Dynamic Registration URL in Moodle
      :width: 500px

-1. Login to your Codio account and follow the steps on this page to retrieve your :ref:`Dynamic Registration <lti1-3DynReg>` URL.
+1. Log in to your Codio account and follow the steps on this page to retrieve your :ref:`Dynamic Registration <lti1-3DynReg>` URL.
 2. In a new tab go to Moodle.
 3. Navigate to the **Manage Tools** section of your Site Administration and select the Plugins tab.
 4. Paste the Dynamic Registration URL and click **Add LTI Advantage**.